-In order to reduce CO2 emissions in France's major cities, the most environmentally damaging vehicles are now banned from driving in certain urban areas called Low Emission Mobility Zones (ZFE-m).
-Vehicles not registered in France must also display an ecological sticker called Crit'Air.
-Here is an overview of the regulations in force to ensure that you have a peaceful holiday.
+In order to reduce CO₂ emissions in France's major cities, the most environmentally harmful vehicles are prohibited from driving in certain urban areas known as Low Emission Mobility Zones (ZFE-m).
+To circulate, vehicles not registered in France must (also) display a Crit'Air environmental sticker.
+Overview of the regulations in force following the repeal of the ZFE-m scheme voted in May 2025 by the lower house of the French parliament*.

 What is the Crit'Air sticker?